MrPewPewLaser/Arma3InvadeAndAnnex/README.md

 This is the repository for the custom Invade & Annex Mission based on [AW's Invade & Annex](https://www.ahoyworld.net/).

-Made with ❤️ by FlyingThread, chicken_06 and Pew.
+Made with ❤️ by FlyingThread, chicken#6 (chargelol) and Pew.

 LEGAL
 Permission is hereby granted, free of charge, to any person obtaining